Microsoft/azure-docs.pt-pt/articles/data-factory/v1/data-factory-odata-connector.md

 }
 ```

-### <a name="using-windows-authentication-accessing-on-premises-odata-source"></a>Utilização de autenticação do Windows a aceder a fonte oData no local
+### <a name="using-windows-authentication-accessing-on-premises-odata-source"></a>Utilização de autenticação do Windows acedendo a fonte OData no local
 ```json
 {
     "name": "inputLinkedService",